enaudon/calculator/README.txt

        and line-draw modes.
 v4.0 - Reworked the GUI, added titles to navigation bars and updated
        documentation.
+v4.1 - Implemented iPad support.
+Also implemented panning and zooming
+       gestures.
+v4.2 - Added tap handling for double-tap gestures. v4.3 - Added popover view support for the "iPad half" of the application.
+Also
+       moved the drawing mode switch onto the navigation bar. v4.4 - Scaled popover to more "snuggly" fit the Calculator View. v4.5 - Added user defaults saving functionality. v4.6 - Minor changes to implementation and code organization. v4.7 - Updated documentation.

+v5.0 - FINAL VERSION :-(.

 ACKNOWLEDGEMENTS
+     Thanks to Hartley Brodey for showing me how to change the background color of my UIButtons; thanks to Nick Edises for suggestions with regard to the implementation of universaltiy; thanks to for his suggestion on how to prevent gesture based zooming from freaking out when the simulator's virtual fingers align perfectl during pinch gestures; and thanks to Alex Takata for help with my implementation of the default-saving functionality.
-     Thanks to EJ Googins for pointing out encapsulation and access issues with regard to the display and its associated property, in addition to errors in several methods that required iterating through the expressions elements in v3.0's source code.
+     Thanks to EJ Googins for help on a number of topics throughout the course of the development of this app.
+Such help included pointing out encapsulation and access issues with regard to the display and its associated property, in addition to errors in several methods that required iterating through the expressions elements in v3.0's source code.
 Also, EJ was showed me how to add a titles to my navigation bar.
-     Also, thanks to Hartley Brodey for showing me how to change the background color of my UIButtons; thanks to Nick E for suggestions with regard to the implementation of universaltiy; and thanks to for his suggestion on how to prevent gesture based zooming from freaking out when the simulator's virtual fingers align perfectl during pinch gestures.
+     Finally, thanks to Professor Chown for all those "early" mornings in Searles (both with and without power), for his ever-open office door (and that automatic light).

 CONTACT INFORMATION
 Enrique S. Naudon